tarantool/doc/doc/reference/tooling/tt_cli/build.rst

 (that is, to the build source).
 The default path is ``.`` (current directory).

 The application directory must contain a ``.rockspec`` file to use for the build.
-If there are more than one ``.rockspec`` files in the application directory, specify the one to use in the ``--spec`` argument.
+If there is more than one ``.rockspec`` file in the application directory, specify the one to use in the ``--spec`` argument.

 ``tt build`` builds an application with the ``tt rocks make`` command.